What is the history behind the

 2018: The Year of Youth

-In 2018, the focus of all activities, as well as photos and videos will be on the youth!
+In 2018, the focus of all activities was on the youth!
 How do we make Spirit of the Game relevant for today’s youth?
-In addition to hosting activities catered to youth and newcomers, as well as the creative online promotion of Spirit, the community has been asked to start conversations and share their thoughts on Spirit of the Game and how it relates to youth.
+In addition to hosting activities catered to youth and newcomers, the community was asked to start conversations and share their thoughts on Spirit of the Game and how it relates to youth.

 2019: It’s Not Just High Fives (and a New Date!)